xhd2015/xgo/README.md

 Monkey patching simply does the right thing for the problem.
 But existing library are bad at compatibility.

-So I created `xgo`, so I hope `xgo` will also take over other solutions to the mocking problem.
+So I created `xgo`, and hope it will finally take over other solutions to the mocking problem.

 # Comparing `xgo` with `monkey`
 The project [bouk/monkey](https://github.com/bouk/monkey), was initially created by bouk, as described in his blog https://bou.ke/blog/monkey-patching-in-go.